30+ Streaming Services50+ Countries30+ Platform Guides

 Explanation

-A bitrate ladder is the collection of different video quality levels (resolution and bitrate combinations) that a streaming service encodes for each piece of content.
-For example, Netflix may encode a single film at 10+ different quality levels ranging from 240p at 300 Kbps to 4K at 25+ Mbps.
-The adaptive bitrate player selects the most appropriate rung of the ladder based on the viewer's current network conditions, switching dynamically to maintain smooth playback.
+A bitrate ladder is the set of video quality levels (resolution and bitrate combinations) that a streaming service encodes for each piece of content.
+For example, Netflix may encode a single film at 10+ quality levels ranging from 240p at 300 Kbps to 4K at 25+ Mbps.
+The adaptive bitrate player picks the best rung of the ladder based on the viewer's current network speed, switching on the fly to keep playback smooth.

 Last updated: March 2026